Palette-Labs-Inc/UTP_registry/README.md

 - Courier Supporting Node Operators support the courier side of the network and are defined by the three letter enumerated string ***CSN***

 ### Table
-Once all checks are passed, the Registrar creates an entry for the participant on the Registry with the status as VERIFIED.
 Below is an example of the table.

 |   reg_address     |   name      |         callbackUrl          | servicable_polygon | industry_code |    operate_type
 |---------------------------------------------|-------------|----------------------------------------|-------------------|---------------|-------------|